-Undescended testes (known medically as cryptorchidism) occur when one or both of the testicles do not reach the scrotum and remain inside the abdomen or groin (inguinal canal).
-In New Zealand the condition occurs in approximately 4% of newborn boys and occurs more commonly in premature babies.
-The exact cause of the condition is unknown.
+Undescended testes (known medically as cryptorchidism) occur when one or both testicles do not reach the scrotum and remain inside the abdomen or groin (inguinal canal).
+In New Zealand, the condition may occurs in up to 4% of new-born boys and occurs more commonly in premature babies.

 Testes need to be in an environment that is a few degrees cooler than the rest of the body.
 If a testicle does not descend into the scrotum, the warmer environment inside the abdomen or groin can cause it to develop abnormally.
 The testicle may fail to grow (atrophy), sperm production may be affected (possibly contributing to a reduction in fertility), and there is an increased risk of testicular cancer in later life.

-DiagnosisAn undescended testicle is usually detected at birth.
+DiagnosisAn undescended testicle is usually detected at birth after a physical examination.
 It may be recommended that the condition is regularly monitored to see if the testicle does descend.
 This may be done by a Plunket nurse or GP.

-The surgery may be performed laparoscopically (“keyhole surgery”), or may require a small incision in the groin and scrotum.
+The surgery may be performed laparoscopically which requires a small incision (“keyhole surgery”) or may require a larger incision in the groin and scrotum ("open surgery").
 With both surgical techniques, the testicle is located, moved to the required position in the scrotum and stitched into place so that it does not retract.
 The incisions are closed with small dissolvable stitches.

 After the operation the child will be given medication (such as paracetamol) for pain relief.
 The child will recover in the ward and most children are able to go home once they are eating and drinking.
 The doctor will recommend recovery and activity guidelines for the child and will advise how to care for the child’s wounds.
 Many children will be playing and active the day after the operation.